otrv4/otrv4/otrv4.md

   is 'our_dh.public' value.
 For the receiver of this message, it is used as 'their_dh'.
 If this value is empty, its length is zero.

-Nonce (NONCE)
-  The nonce used with XSalsa20 to create the encrypted message contained in this packet.

 Encrypted message (DATA)
-  Using the appropriate encryption key (see below) derived from the sender's and recipient's ECDH and DH public keys (with the keyids given in this message), perform an XSalsa20 encryption of the message.
-The 'nonce' used for this operation is also included in the header of the data message packet.
+  Using the appropriate encryption key (see below) derived from the sender's and recipient's ECDH and DH public keys (with the keyids given in this message), perform an encryption of the message using ChaCha20.
+The 'nonce' used for this operation is set to 0.

 Authenticator (MAC)
   The MAC with the appropriate MAC key (see below) of everything: from the